-My name is Lynn James, mum to three boys, Dylan 12, Josh 10 and Jack 7.
-We live in Knebworth, Hertfordshire and I am the MD & Founder of Mrs Mummypenny, a personal finance expert website and brand.
+My name is Lynn Beattie (previously James), mum of boys and cat living in Knebworth, Hertfordshire.
+I am the CEO & Founder of Mrs Mummypenny, a personal finance expert website and brand.

 I left the corporate world in June 2015 to launch Mrs Mummypenny.
 Previous to setting up my limited company I worked for 16 years in various commercial and finance roles for companies including EE, Tesco and HSBC.
-I qualified as an ACMA management accountant back in 2002, not long after finishing my maths degree from Brunel University.
+I qualified as an ACMA management accountant back in 2002, not long after finishing my mathematics degree from Brunel University.

-The risk was big to leave the corporate world and launch Mrs Mummypenny, but it paid off.
+The risk I took was big to leave the corporate world and launch Mrs Mummypenny, but it paid off.
 I am happier, have more flexibility, particularly with my family and am in control of my own destiny.
-And I get to help thousands of people to save money and work towards financial freedom.